 13. Synonyms - helpers.

-The artist - depicted, painted, created a picture.
+An artist depicted, wrote, created a picture.

 Painting – landscape, canvas, reproduction.